DEA Schedule II-V Classification Mapping

 Schema enforcement must include:

-• Transactional boundaries ensuring atomic updates across inventory, schedule, and audit tables
+• Transactional boundaries ensuring atomic updates across the inventory, schedule, and audit tables — a partial commit that tags inventory without writing the audit record is itself a recordkeeping violation.

-The following implementation demonstrates a production-ready, secure pipeline for NDC normalization, schedule resolution, and cryptographic audit logging.
-It leverages parameterized queries, strict type validation, and hash-chained audit records to meet 21 CFR Part 1304 requirements.
+The following pipeline performs NDC normalization, temporal schedule resolution, and cryptographic audit logging.
+It uses parameterized queries, strict Pydantic validation, and hash-chained audit records to satisfy 21 CFR § 1304.21 integrity expectations.
+No PHI is written to the structured log.

 python